kirill-simakov/simpleapp_home_task/README.md

 ### 1. Clone the Repository

-Clone the project repository to your local machine:
+Clone the project repository to your local machine.

 ### 2. Install Python Dependencies